The relationship between hip strength and running injuries – the latest research

 Average hip strength in runners

-The first study we’re looking at, conducted by Niemuth et al., looked at hip strength in runners visiting an orthopedic clinic for injuries.
+Niemuth et al., looked at hip strength in runners visiting an orthopedic clinic for injuries.
 Thirty runners who had various hip and leg injuries had their hip strength tested in all six directions of motion.
 Compared to a control group of recreational runners, the injured runners had weaker hip flexors and hip abductors on the injured side, while their adductors were stronger on the injured side.
 The healthy runners displayed no side-to-side differences in muscular strength.
 Interestingly, despite the influence of muscle strength imbalances, no relationship was found between the injured side and the runners’ dominant leg.

 Hip strength and runner’s knee

 Another more specific study by Ireland et al. in 2003 found similar results.
-Like the previous study, hip strength was evaluated fifteen women with patellofemoral joint pain (often known colloquially as “runner’s knee”) and compared with age-matched control subjects.
+Like the previous study, hip strength was evaluated fifteen women with patellofemoral joint pain (often known colloquially as “runner’s knee”), and compared with age-matched control subjects.
 Again, the injured runners had weaker hip abductors as well as weaker hip external rotators on their injured leg compared to a control group.
 Regrettably, this study did not measure hip strength in the healthy leg on the injured runners, nor did it examine hip flexor or adductor strength.
 Nevertheless, it is an important confirmation of Niemuth et al.’s findings.
 Interestingly, Niemuth and colleagues themselves published a follow-up study on the same subject—female athletes with patellofemoral joint pain—in 2007.
-Using a better-designed procedure and taking more rigorous measurements, they showed that the injured women were indeed weaker on their injured side, as well as being weaker overall in measures of five of the six major hip muscle groups compared to healthy runners (the only one which was not was hip adduction).
+Using a better designed procedure and taking more rigorous measurements, they did find a difference:

+Injured women in the study were weaker on their injured side, as well as being weaker overall in measures of five of the six major hip muscle groups compared to healthy runners (the only one which was not was hip adduction).

 Hip strength and IT band syndrome

 An older study with a more innovative approach was conducted by Michael Fredericson and his coworkers at Stanford University in 2000.
 In this study, the injured runners all had been diagnosed with iliotibial band (IT band) syndrome.
 Like the two previous studies, Fredericson et al. found a significant difference in hip abductor strength between the 24 injured subjects and healthy controls.
 However, this study went one step further: it followed the subjects through a six-week gluteus medius strengthening program.
 The gluteus medius is the main hip abductor and external rotator, and is implicated in hip abduction weakness.
-All but two of the injured runners were able to return to training after the six-week hip strengthening program concluded.
-Of course, it’s hard to trumpet this study as showing the superiority of hip strength exercises, since there was no control group!

 Limitations

 These studies are very promising, but they all have a similar weakness: they are retrospective, meaning they only look at runners after they get injured.
-It’s possible—though in my opinion, unlikely—that getting injured results in a loss of hip abduction strength.
-The jury’s still out on whether improving hip strength will prevent injury, but there’s good circumstantial evidence, and most orthopedic doctors would highly recommend it.
+It is possible—though in my opinion, unlikely—that getting injured results in a loss of hip abduction strength.
+The jury’s still out on whether improving hip strength will prevent injury, but there is good circumstantial evidence, and most orthopedic doctors would highly recommend it.
+It might be a while before we have a good prospective study on the preventative effects of hip strength exercises, since these types of studies are quite hard to do: You have to recruit a large number of people, measure their hip strength, then ensure that half of them do an acceptable routine of hip strength exercises daily and that half do not.
+There are not too many runners out there who are willing to delay their own running injuries to be part of an experiment!

 What you can do to improve hip strength